Take a look at these valuable suggestions on how to make the most of your olloclip and improve your mobile photography skills.

-Focus on what’s important.
+Focus on what’s important with the Fisheye lens.

 Keep the foreground free.